DorukEmre/java-gui-rpg/README.md

     - GUIView for graphical output
 - Controller: Handles user input and updates the model/view

+# Annotation-based validation

+Implemented at the Model level to ensures that the data is always valid, regardless of whether it comes from the console, GUI, or database.

+- Validation annotations defined in model classes
+- Validation can be triggered in the controller (validation before calling model methods)
+- Errors displayed in the view

 # Dependencies
 - jakarta.validation-api — Provides standard validation annotations and interfaces as part of the Jakarta Bean Validation specification (e.g., @NotNull, @Size).

 - hibernate-validator — Reference implementation of Jakarta Bean Validation that executes validation logic at runtime and supports custom constraints.

 - expressly — Reference implementation of Jakarta Expression Language (EL) used for dynamic message interpolation in validation error messages.